 We stopped after half an hour to eat some local fruits and have a refreshing swim.
 It was here that we turned back downstream, sitting and laying on our boards enjoying the serenity of the Daintree Rainforest and appreciating the natural sounds of the environment.

 Mossman Gorge Indigenous Dreamtime Walk

 Roy Gibson had a dream and that was to preserve the heritage of the indigenous people of his region and to give an opportunity to his community to be involved in a positive project they could take ownership of.
 This dream became a reality when he acquired the land and backers helped him build the 20 million dollar Mossman Gorge Centre.

-The Dreamtime Walk is a great introduction to the Aboriginal culture and how they interact with their environment.
-The cost of the Dreamtime Walk was $68 with Mossman Gorge Centre.
+The Dreamtime Walking Tour is a great introduction to the Aboriginal culture and how they interact with their environment.

 Ocean Safari Tours took me out on what was definitely the highlight of my snorkeling in Queensland.
-The snorkel trip only uses a Zodiac-style boat, built for speed and transport.
+The snorkel trip uses a Zodiac-style boat, built for speed and transport.
 From Cape Tribulation, the boat zips you and 20 others out to a small caye/island.
-We didn’t enter the island as it is a great spot for birds to hang out so better them than us!
+On this trip you can expect:

 This short trip with Ocean Safari is a great way to snorkel the reef without the crowds of Cairns.
 Much more chill much more relaxing.
 The Ocean Safari half-day tour costs $145, which is far less than in Cairns and doesn’t require the long ferry in and out.